 Summers in India can be intense and the best way to not break a red-hot sweat during this fiery season is to travel far away from the air-conditioned cities to snow-conditioned mountains.
-India will please you one way or another, it all depends on how far you’ll be willing to travel.
-Somewhere up above the clouds, somewhere near snow-covered peaks, near shivering pine trees, somewhere where you wouldlove the sun, the wind, the starry night sky.
+Somewhere up above the clouds, somewhere near snow-covered peaks, near shivering pine trees, somewhere where you would love the sun, the wind, the starry night sky.

-These are our favourite 5 places to unwind during summers:
+These are our favorite 5 places to unwind during summers:

-The Horsley Hills will be a paradise for the get-me-away-from-the-sun-traveller in you!
+The Horsley Hills will be a paradise for the get-me-away-from-the-sun-traveler in you!

+Mawlynong, the cleanest village in Asia(By Discover by India magazine).
 As per the survey of 2014, there were about 95 homes in Mawlynnong.
 The literacy rate was 100%.
 The localities are chiefly occupied with agriculture, betel nut being the main harvest.
-The people residing here belong to the Khasi Tribe while other tribes is Garo.
+The people residing here belong to the Khasi Tribe while other tribes are Garo.

 Shillong becomes a must-visit on our list for its peaceful bloom and beautiful people.

-Home to simple pahadi people, Shaama is a 3.5 kilometers hike from the road head en route the Namik glacier.
+Home to simple Pahadi people, Shaama is a 3.5 kilometers hike from the road head en route the Namik glacier.
 With its magnificent views of Nanda Kot, Nanda Devi, Namik Glacier, and the Ramganga River Valley, it is an ideal place for deep relaxation over some locally grown organic food.
-As one sits from dawn to dusk underneath the changing sky amidst a 360 degree view of mountains and meadows, the resounding drone of the Ramganga is the perfect music for the million thoughts in your head.
-Come here for the snow-capped peaks on moonlit nights!

 DO NOT hide from the sun this summers, cool valleys and budget hostels are waiting for you and for your to-be-memories!